chris-zano/binary_trees/README.md

 ## Requirements
 ### General
-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 You are not allowed to use global variables
++ All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
++ You are not allowed to use global variables
-The prototypes of all your functions should be included in your header file called binary_trees.h
++ The prototypes of all your functions should be included in your header file called binary_trees.h

++ Author:  Christian